-As we enter a new year, ASIS welcomes a new crop of security leaders to its global and regional boards.
+With 2024 just around the corner, ASIS welcomes a new class of security leaders to its global and regional boards.

-Timothy M. McCreight, CPP, rises to the position of president for 2023, and Cy A. Oatridge, CPP, will take over his role as president-elect.
-Joe M. Olivarez, Jr., joins the executive committee as Secretary/Treasurer, and Peter J. O’Neil, FASAE, CAE, remains as CEO.
+Cy A. Oatridge, CPP, rises to the position of president for 2024, and Joe M. Olivarez, Jr., will take over as president-elect.
+Eddie Sorrells, CPP, PCI, PSP, joins the executive committee as secretary/treasurer, and Peter J. O’Neil, FASAE, CAE, remains as CEO.